 Top 10 things to do around Cairns

-- Scuba diving at the Great Barrier Reef.
+1) Scuba diving on the Great Barrier Reef.
 The Reef is home to some of the world’s best dive sites and you can choose from an assortment of tours suitable for any experience level.
 And if you’ve never dived you can even earn your certification in as little as five days.

-- While you’re at the Atherton Tableland, you might also want to avail of the various water sports at nearby Lake Tinaroo.
-Visitors to the lake can go waterskiing, sailing and swimming.
+7) While you’re at the Atherton Tableland, you might also want to avail of the various water sports at nearby Lake Tinaroo.
+Visitors to the lake can go water-skiing, sailing and swimming.

 8) Mountain biking along the mountains surrounding Cairns is also popular among tourists.
 There are a number of biking tracks available, including the popular Smithfield Biking Path located in the Windsor Castle Park.

 9) Kuranda Village, the “village in the rainforest” is a great place to go quad biking so that you can explore the Wet Tropics of Queensland that has been declared a World Heritage Site.
 If you’re not into ATV biking, you can ride the Skyrail Rainforest Cableway that also includes stops at two midforest-stations that allow visitors to enjoy guided tours along rainforest boardwalks.

 10) Jungle surfing lets you experience the world-renowned Daintree rainforest from a unique perspective – several meters above the ground, gliding along ziplines with stops at tree platforms where you can immerse yourself in the landscape.
 You can even flip yourself upside down between the last two platforms.
 Jungle surfing is one of the most unique things you can do around Cairns.